zoharyAnd/coffeezee/README.md

 # CoffeeZee

-A cocatalogue of coffee recipes.
+A catalogue of coffee recipes.

 ## Getting Started